graystevens/laravel-head/README.md

         }
     }

-Like this, when setting a layout in your Controllers with `protected $layout = 'mylayout';`, you will also automatically register your layout this package's methods.
+Like this, when setting a layout in your Controllers with `protected $layout = 'mylayout';`, you will also automatically register your layout for this package's methods.

 #### Special utilities